 An auto stops on Tannery road.
 Five adults seat themselves in the back.
 One adult, with a toddler on his lap, shares the seat with the driver.
 The overcrowded auto carries them forward, navigating narrow roads.
 It swiftly drops them in a location and picks up more passengers going to a nearby destination.

-This is a common practice across Bengaluru today where some last mile connectivity.
+This is a common practice across Bengaluru today where there is insufficient last mile connectivity.
 The concept of shared autos prevalent in Chennai and Hyderabad has slowly entered Bengaluru over the years, but this informal system is relatively unheard of and seldom spoken about.

 Auto drivers who allow more than three passengers are exclusive to key pick up points within each locality.
 Select auto-stands close to offices and markets operate in this unconventional manner, while the traffic police usually turn a blind-eye to the sight of an overcrowded auto.